 Are you confident you’re getting a competitive rate?
 It’s surprising how many businesses aren’t.
 In fact, over two-thirds of shippers don’t negotiate custom rates, often because they don’t have a clear picture of what they should be paying.
 To get the best deal, you need to benchmark your rates against what other companies with similar shipping profiles are paying.
 Analyzing your total freight spend gives you the insight needed to negotiate more effectively and identify opportunities for greater efficiency.
 The shipping market is dynamic, and rates are always in flux.
 Regularly comparing your agreement to current market conditions ensures you aren’t overpaying for the services you rely on.

+Securing a great shipping contract is a huge win, but the work doesn’t stop there.
+Carrier agreements are living documents in a constantly changing industry.
+To make sure your rates stay competitive and your terms continue to serve your business, you need a proactive approach.
+Keeping your contract optimized is an ongoing process of monitoring, reviewing, and strategizing.
 Think of it like tending to a garden.
 You can’t just plant the seeds and walk away; you have to water, weed, and prune to get the best results.
 Similarly, your shipping agreement requires regular attention to yield the most savings and efficiency.
 By establishing a consistent rhythm for reviewing your contract and staying informed about market changes, you can protect your bottom line from unexpected rate hikes and unfavorable terms that can creep in over time.
 This continuous effort ensures your initial negotiation success translates into long-term value for your company.

-Set Up a Regular Review Process
+Establish a Regular Review Cadence

 Your carrier contract should never be a “set it and forget it” document.
 The shipping landscape is always shifting, with carriers introducing annual rate increases, updating policies, and changing service models.
 That’s why it’s essential to review your agreement at least once a year, if not more frequently.
 A regular review cadence allows you to catch unfavorable changes before they significantly impact your budget.
 It also helps you identify new opportunities for savings as your own shipping patterns evolve.
 This proactive check-in is a cornerstone of ongoing contract optimization and keeps you in control of your shipping spend.